eguvenc/framework_old/docs/database/README.md

 }
 ```

-If your database support using row_count function via the SELECT statement you can do it like this .. (not recommended for portable applications..)
+If your database support using rowCount function via the SELECT statement you can do it like this .. (not recommended for portable applications..)

 ```php
 $this->db->where('ip_address', '127.0.0.1')